esl/MongooseIM/doc/developers-guide/accumulators.md

 * `ref` - A unique reference of the acc, useful for tracing.
 * `timestamp` - An Erlang timestamp retrieved from `os:timestamp()`.
 * `origin_pid` - A PID of the process that created the accumulator.
-* `origin_location` - `{Module, Function Line}` - A place in the code where accumulator was created.
+* `origin_location` - `{Module, Function Line}` - A place in the code where the accumulator was created.
 * `origin_stanza` - Original stanza that triggered the processing (in a binary).
-* `lserver` - Nameprepped domain in which context the processing is being done.
+* `lserver` - Nameprepped domain of the processing context.
 * `stanza` - A map with information about the stanza being routed.
 May be missing in some processing chains (when they are not triggered by a stanza)!
   * `element` - `exml:element()` with the current stanza being routed.
   * `from_jid`, `to_jid` - `jid:jid()` with the sender and the recipient.
-  * `name` - A name of top-level element in `element`.
+  * `name` - A name of the top-level element in `element`.
-  * `type` - A value of `type` attribute of top-level element.
+  * `type` - A value of `type` attribute of the top-level element.
 If the attribute is missing, this field contains `undefined`.
   * `ref` - A reference of routed stanza.

 It is then passed through all the stages until it reaches the end of its life.
 Throughout the process it is the very same accumulator; it is therefore possible to store a value in it on one stage of the processing and retrieve the same value later on.

-The main assumption is that whatever the MongooseIM does, it is always triggered by a stanza entering the system, with some exceptions, such as a couple of `mongooseimctl` operations, which create stanza-less accumulators.
+The main assumption is that whatever MongooseIM does, it is always triggered by a stanza entering the system, with some exceptions, such as a couple of `mongooseimctl` operations, which create stanza-less accumulators.
 The stanza should always be packed into an accumulator and passed on, so that internally every action is performed the same way.

 There are three main benefits from this approach: